peri-source/peri/docs/walkthrough.rst

 These will return information on *all* the particles in the state, including ones fit to be outside the image!
-You can select only the particles inside an image by using ``peri.test.analyze.good_particles``, which will return a Boolean mask that is True for particles inside the image and False for those outside.
-The ``analyze`` module has many other useful things for analyzing data, such as ways to calculate the packing fraction of the state and ways to save and load states as rapidly-loadable json files.
+You can select only the particles inside an image by using :func:`peri.test.analyze.good_particles`, which will return a Boolean mask that is True for particles inside the image and False for those outside.
+The :mod:`~peri.test.analyze` module has many other useful things for analyzing data, such as ways to calculate the packing fraction of the state and ways to save and load states as rapidly-loadable json files.

 Making this faster